Lean Six Sigma Certification

 Fee covers all costs: tuition, books and materials, certificate in Lean Six Sigma, breakfast and lunch, snacks, wireless Internet, on-site IT support, and parking in the Tower Place 200 parking structure.
 Participants are asked to download a free 30-day demo of Minitab 17 software for use in class.

 Upon program completion, you will receive a Lean Six Sigma Certification.
+Each program qualifies for 40 contact hours or 4.0 Continuing Education Units (CEUs).

 "With continued corporate pressure to improve capital efficiency, GSU's Lean Six Sigma is just what the doctor ordered.
 The program combines the right level of project management, statistics, and fun.
 I realized small improvements equal big cost savings!"